victorvasujoseph/MovieLenseRecommender/README.md

 ## Results

-The RMSE values will help you decide which algorithm performs best in terms of prediction accuracy.
-Additionally, the fit time and test time provide insight into the computational efficiency of each algorithm.
+Based on the RMSE, MAE, fit time, and test time metrics, **SVD** emerges as the most accurate algorithm for the MovieLens 100K dataset, with the lowest RMSE and MAE scores.
+However, depending on your requirements, algorithms like **NMF** or **CoClustering** might be better suited if you prefer faster fit times and are willing to trade a small amount of accuracy.

 ## License